 In the rural areas of India, the predominant means of drinking water is by boiling using traditional cook stoves that use woody biomass as fuel.
 The smoke and fumes from these stoves contribute heavily to indoor air pollution.
-In rural areas of India, households are either not connected to the grid or in households even with grid connectivity, there are frequent power outages and low voltage so rural households must use kerosene for indoor lighting, which also contributes to indoor air pollution and GHG emissions.
+Moreover, in such areas, households are either not connected to the grid or in households even with grid connectivity, there are frequent power outages and low voltage so rural households must use kerosene for indoor lighting, which also contributes to indoor air pollution and GHG emissions.